 Slide 13

-<CLICK> As I was preparing for this presentation, I watched a TED talk with William Ury who is an author, academic, anthropologist, and negotiation expert and even co-founded the Harvard Program on Negotiation.
+Now, let’s get back on point. <CLICK> As I was preparing for this presentation, I watched a TED talk with William Ury who is an author, academic, anthropologist, and negotiation expert and even co-founded the Harvard Program on Negotiation.
 He started his talk relating one of his favorite stores from the Middle East of a man who left to this three sons 17 camels.
 To the first son he left half of the camels, the second son he left a third of the camels, and to the youngest son he left a ninth of the camels.
 Well the three sons got into a negotiation and 17 camels doesn’t divide into two, it doesn’t divide by three, and it doesn’t divide by nine.
 Tempers started to getting strained, finally in desperation they went and they consulted a wise old woman.
 The wise old woman thought about their problem for some time and finally she said, well I don’t know if I can help you but at least if you want you can have my camel.
 So then they had 18 camels.
 The first son took his half; half of 18 is 9.
 The second son took his third; a third of 18 is 6.
 And the youngest soon took his ninth of 18, which is 2.
 You get seventeen, they had one camel left over and they gave it back to the wise old woman.

 Now if you think about that story for moment, I think it resembles a lot of the difficult negotiations we get involved in.
 They start off like 17 camels with no way to resolve it, but somehow we need to step back from those situations – like that wise old woman – look at the situation through fresh eyes and come up with an 18th camel.